Dmytro2V/practice-for-week-08-http-basics-long-practice/documentation.md

 in the network tab as "payload".

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products
 - Headers:
+  - Content-Type:application/x-www-form-urlencoded
-- Body:
+- Body: 'name=Mirror&description=Nice+mirror&price=1%24&categories=beauty'

 Response components:
-- Status code:
+- Status code: 302 Found
 - Headers:
+  - Content-Type: text/html
+  - Location: /products/2
 - Body:
+  - HTML page with navigation links to other pages
+  - AND product's 2 detailed table
+  - AND product options

 ### Ask for the edit product page

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products/2/edit
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200 ok
 - Headers:
+  - Content-Type: text/html
 - Body:
+  - HTML page with navigation links to other pages
+  - AND form for edit product

 ### Submit an edit for an existing product

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products
 - Headers:
+  - Content-Type:application/x-www-form-urlencoded
-- Body:
+- Body: 'name=Mirror&description=Nice+mirror&price=1evro&categories=beauty'

 Response components:
-- Status code:
+- Status code: 302 Found
 - Headers:
+  - Content-Type: text/html
+  - Location: /products/2
 - Body:
+  - none on 1st request
+  - on server request -
+  - HTML page with navigation links to other pages
+  - AND product's 2 detailed table
+  - AND product options

 ### Submit a delete for an existing product

 After successful submission, user should be looking at the products list page.

 Request components:
-- Method:
-- URL:
-- Headers:
-- Body:

-Response components:
-- Status code:
-- Headers:
-- Body:

 ### Submit a new review for a product